TD-Dan/Sunwai/Sunwai and Toki Pona - A Comparative Look.md

 6.  **Focus on "Everyday Usability and Practicality" (Sunwai):**
     *   While TP *can* be used for everyday things, its extreme minimalism can make precise, unambiguous technical or complex descriptions challenging.
     *   Sunwai, with its larger vocabulary potential and more developed grammatical toolkit (even if optional), aims to handle a broader range of practical and technical communication more directly.

+7.  **Number System and Quantification:**
+    *   **TP:** Employs a highly minimalist numeral system (traditionally "one, two, many"), prioritizing conceptual quantity over exactness, making precise mathematics difficult.
+Some community additions for expanding this system exist.
+    *   **Sunwai:** Features a base-10 number system with dedicated roots for 0-9 and methods for large numbers, ordinals, mathematical constants, operations etc. enabling precise mathematical support for broader practical and technical application.

 7.  **Handling of Specificity:**
     *   **TP:** Relies heavily on context and descriptive phrasing for specificity.
 "Car" might be *tomo tawa* ("moving structure").